See what drives us forward from our team to our values.

 2 min read

-When deciding on a mileage reimbursement rate, many companies look for guidance to the published standard mileage rates from the IRS.
-But the question of whether to pay that exact rate to employees is actually kind of complicated.
+Many companies use the IRS's published standard mileage rates as a mileage reimbursement rate.
+However, the question of whether to pay that exact rate to employees is actually somewhat complicated.

 Let's first establish that reimbursing with the IRS standard business rate is entirely optional for employers.
-At the 2024 rate of 67 cents per mile, this is an expensive mileage rate to use for reimbursements.
+At the 2025 rate of 70 cents per mile, this is an expensive mileage rate to use as a vehicle reimbursement.
 But that rate is just a guideline.

-The published rate serves as a guideline for establishing whether a car reimbursement can remain non-taxable.
-A company can pay more or less if it so chooses, but it is important to know the consequences of each choice.
+The published rate serves as a guideline for determining whether a car reimbursement is non-taxable.
+A company can pay more or less, but it is important to know the consequences of each choice.

 Paying a mileage rate equal to or less than the IRS standard keeps the reimbursement tax-free to employees, as long as the company keeps timely and accurate records of business trips and mileage for each employee.
 Paying more than the IRS rate results in taxes on the portion of the reimbursement that exceeds the published rate.

-At the same time, the IRS mileage rate is not 100% foolproof in very expensive locations, such as many parts of California.
+At the same time, the IRS mileage rate is not 100% foolproof in very expensive locations.
 If an employee can prove that their work-related costs exceed their reimbursement amount, they can sue the employer to recover the deficit.
 A low-mileage or mid-mileage driver in an expensive location might not accumulate a high enough reimbursement amount each month to cover all vehicle costs.

-When should a company pay a different rate from the IRS mileage rate?
+When should you pay more or less than the IRS mileage rate?

 Here are three situations in which an employer should NOT pay the IRS mileage rate for employee reimbursement.

-1. If employees will not receive a sufficient reimbursement at the IRS rate
+1. Employees do not receive a sufficient amount at the IRS rate

 If an employer is concerned that some employees may not receive a sufficient reimbursement at the IRS rate, then they should explore other options.
 This is especially important if these employees operate in a state with strict labor laws.
 But it is important to consider non-taxable options, since taxation only adds further costs to the company and reduces employee take-home pay.

-2. If employees experience a wide range of business vehicle costs or work in different regions
+2. Employees experience a wide range of vehicle costs or work in different regions

-The number one problem with paying a standard rate like the IRS rate is its inability to account for wide variations in employee vehicle costs.
-If all employees drive relatively similar mileage amounts and work in regions with relatively similar gas prices, insurance rates, and maintenance costs, then the IRS rate might work, assuming that $.67/mile multiplied by the average mileage amount is roughly equal to those vehicle costs.
+A standard rate like the IRS rate cannot account for wide variations in employee costs.
+If all employees drive relatively similar mileage amounts and work in regions with relatively similar gas prices, insurance rates, and maintenance costs, the IRS rate might work.
+But this assumes that 70 cents per mile multiplied by the average mileage amount matches those vehicle costs.

-But if some employees drive 2000 miles per month while others drive only 1000, that's going to make a huge difference in their rate of incurring costs.
+If some employees drive 2000 miles per month while others drive 1000, they will incur costs at different rates.
 The discrepancy will grow if some employees work in expensive regions while others do not.
-You could be violating a labor code in one state while significantly over-reimbursing an employee in another state!
+You could be violating a labor code in one state while over-reimbursing in another state.

-3. If employees report their own business mileage manually or on a spreadsheet
+3. Employees report their business mileage manually or on a spreadsheet

 Fixed and variable rate reimbursement also does a much better job protecting employers from infringing on labor laws, leaving employees under-reimbursed, or over-reimbursing high-mileage employees.
 This is because it combines a smaller mileage rate with a flat monthly payment calculated for each employee.